jnancy/mvp/README.md

 ## Mapper

-Another application of topology, separate from persistence homology is the Mapper algorithm.
+Another application of topology, separate from persistent homology is the Mapper algorithm.

 Given a dataset of points, the basic steps behind Mapper are as follows: